 Fig. 8 indicates that MiMA can capture a realistic annual cycle of TTL temperatures and upwelling under several very different configurations.
-Clearly our planet has one specific surface configuration, but the model results suggest that the mechanism may be fairly generic, and not overly sensitive to the exact distribution of continents.
+Clearly our planet has one specific configuration (at least on time scales up to 107 years), but the model results suggest that the mechanism may be fairly generic, and not overly sensitive to the exact configuration of the continents.

-The annual cycle appears just above the tropical tropopause, peaking above the cold point.
+The annual cycle appears just above the tropical tropopause, peaking just above the cold point.
 Below, the atmosphere is in a Hadley Cell regime, where the circulation homogenizes the angular momentum, and to a lesser extent, temperature.
 Above the tropopause, however, it quickly transitions to a downward control regime, where a (quasi)steady circulation requires wave breaking to transport mass across surfaces of constant angular momentum, and the temperature largely responds to the mechanically induced upwelling.
-For this latter regime, we can construct a zeroth order model for the annual cycle by taking a Boussinesq approximation and treating all radiative processes as Newtonian relaxation, where b is the buoyancy (proportional to the temperature), $b{eq}$ is the "radiative equilibrium" state, w the vertical velocity, $N^2$ the stratification (which we take to be constant), and $\tau$ the effective radiative damping time scale.
+For this latter regime, we can construct a zeroth order model for the annual cycle by taking a Boussinesq approximation and treating all radiative processes as Newtonian relaxation, where b is the buoyancy (proportional to the temperature), b{eq} is the "radiative equilibrium" state, w the vertical velocity, N^2 the stratification (which we take to be constant), and τ the effective radiative damping time scale.